-Ukrainian Centre of PEN International was formally established in the autumn of 1989 within the walls and under the patronage of the Writers’ Union of Ukraine; and admitted to PEN International in the spring of 1990.
-The tangible existence of PEN Ukraine – its dynamic activity – commenced since the election of Myroslav Marynovych as the president of the Centre in 2010.
-Since then, the activity of the organisation has been systematic on both international level as well as national resulting in implementation of various projects and their adequate media coverage.
+The Ukrainian Centre of PEN International was formally established in the autumn of 1989 within the walls and under the patronage of the Writers’ Union of Ukraine; and admitted to PEN International in the spring of 1990.
+The tangible existence of PEN Ukraine – its dynamic activity – commenced with the election of Myroslav Marynovych as the president of the Centre in 2010.
+Since then, the activity of the organization has been systematic on both international level as well as national resulting in implementation of various projects and their adequate media coverage.

-During 2011-2017, PEN Ukraine realized a range of short-term and permanent projects, which include representation of Ukrainian problematics on the 78th PEN International Congress in South Korea (M. Marynovych, 2012), 80th Congress in Kyrgyzstan (A. Kurkov, 2014), 82nd in Galicia (M. Riabchuk, A. Kurkov, G. Bekirova; 2016), successful lobbying for arranging the next 83rd Congress in Ukraine – in particular, inviting the president of PEN International John Ralston Saul (Kyiv & Odesa, 2015); director of International Relations Department at PEN International Dru Menaker (Kyiv, 2016) and executive director of PEN International Carles Torner (Lviv & Kyiv, 2017); annual arrangement of regional conferences of Central and Eastern European PEN Centres within the framework of the Lviv Publishers’ Forum; annual organization of PEN Ukraine’s Yuri Shevelov Prize (awarding ceremony and media coverage); annual arrangement of PEN’s Vasyl Stus Prize (awarding ceremony within the framework of the Book Arsenal); annual organization of the New Voices competition initiated by PEN International, PEN Ukraine’s president participation in anniversary events organized by Polish (2015), Slovak (2015), Romanian (2017) and Croatian (2017); representation of Ukrainian problematics at PEN International “Writers in Prison” session in Rotterdam and ICORN in Lillehammer (Halya Coynash, 2014 and 2017); annual International Writers’ Meeting in Bled, Slovenia (A. Kurkov); the OSCE conference “Media freedom in volatile environments” in Vienna (O. Panych, V. Yermolenko; 2017); numerous trips and addresses of PEN members in different regions of Ukraine, etc.
+During 2011-2017, PEN Ukraine realized a range of short-term and permanent projects, which include: representation of Ukraine on the 78th PEN International Congress in South Korea (M. Marynovych, 2012), 80th Congress in Kyrgyzstan (A. Kurkov, 2014), 82nd in Galicia (M. Riabchuk, A. Kurkov, G. Bekirova; 2016); successful lobbying for arranging the next 83rd Congress in Ukraine – in particular, inviting the president of PEN International John Ralston Saul (Kyiv & Odesa, 2015), director of International Relations Department at PEN International Dru Menaker (Kyiv, 2016), and executive director of PEN International Carles Torner (Lviv & Kyiv, 2017); annual arrangement of regional conferences of Central and Eastern European PEN Centres within the framework of the Lviv Publishers’ Forum; annual organization of PEN Ukraine’s Yuri Shevelov Prize (awarding ceremony and media coverage); annual arrangement of PEN’s Vasyl Stus Prize (awarding ceremony within the framework of the Book Arsenal); annual organization of the New Voices competition initiated by PEN International, PEN Ukraine’s president participation in anniversary events organized by Polish (2015), Slovak (2015), Romanian (2017) and Croatian (2017) PEN Centres; representation of Ukraine at the Writers in Prison PEN International sessions in Rotterdam and ICORN in Lillehammer (Halya Coynash, 2014 and 2017); annual International Writers’ Meeting in Bled, Slovenia (A. Kurkov); the OSCE conference “Media freedom in volatile environments” in Vienna (O. Panych, V. Yermolenko; 2017); numerous trips and addresses of PEN members in different regions of Ukraine, etc.

-– “To prevent the escalation of violence”: Statement of the Ukrainian Centre of PEN International PEN Club, Eurozine, 23.01.2014;
+– To prevent the escalation of violence: Statement of the Ukrainian Centre of PEN International PEN Club, Eurozine, 23.01.2014;

-– “Free Ilmi Umerov!
-Stop Political Terror in the Crimea!” aimed to prevent political repressions on the peninsula;
+– Free Ilmi Umerov!
+Stop Political Terror in the Crimea! aimed to prevent political repressions on the peninsula;

 – Open Letter to the Dutch colleagues addressing the local referendum on the EU-Ukraine Association;